 - The Mount of Olives in Israel is the oldest, continually used cemetery in the world.

-- The cell phone was developed in Israel by Israelis working in the Israeli branch of Motorola.
+- The cell phone was developed in Israel at the Israeli branch of Motorola.
 Other major high-tech companies, including Google, Apple, Intel and Microsoft, have significant presences in Israel.

 - Relative to its overall population, Israel is the largest immigrant-absorbing nation on earth.

 - IDF’s policies regarding LGBT soldiers are recognized as among the world’s most accepting, ensuring that no soldiers are discriminated against based on their sexual orientation.
 In 2014, the IDF introduced new guidelines to ensure a supportive environment for transgender soldiers.